scrabbletank/farhome-rules/rulesdoc.md

 ***Enhanced:*** While your shield is raised you can reroll 1 die when making a defense roll against ranged attacks.

-***Superior:*** You may intercept any ranged attack passing through your tile, replacing the existing target with yourself.
+***Superior:*** You may intercept any ranged attack passing through your tile, changing the target to yourself.

 #### Run Down